zcrumbo/16-basic_auth/lab-zachary/README.md

-# Basic Auth with an Express API
+# Basic and Bearer Auth with an Express API

-This app implements Basic Auth with API endpoints to allow for user signup and sign in.
+This app implements Basic and Bearer Auth with API endpoints to allow for user signup and sign in, and to create, read, update and delete galleries associated with that user.

 # System Requirements